-- Identify the locations of plots used for mosquito sampling (use GPS and/or maps). - 9.
-Print field datasheets (RD[05]) and one set of sampleID labels for each trap (total of 30 labels).
-Please see SOP C.4 for instructions on generating a sampleID (example Figure 8).
-Note that because the time of trap retrieval will not be known when these labels are printed, enough space should be left on the label to allow the time to be written in by hand when the trap is retrieved. - 10.
-If available, prepare final sample containers by affixing one adhesive barcode label to each vial and/or Ziploc bag used to contain each sample. - a.
-Adhesive barcode labels should be applied to dry, room temperature containers in advance of their use for samples (at least 30 minutes prior, but may be applied at the start of the season). - b.
+- 10. Prepare final sample containers by affixing one adhesive barcode label to each vial and/or Ziploc bag used to contain each sample (Type II cryo-safe label, see Figure 9; DO NOT use other types on the vial). - a.
+Adhesive barcode labels should be applied to dry, room temperature containers in advance of their use for sample storage (at least 30 minutes prior, but may be applied at the start of the season). - b.
 If vials are used, barcode labels should be oriented such that it is possible to scan them; the scanner will not work on a curved surface.
 This means aligning the barcode lengthwise along a vial, not horizontally wrapping around a vial. - c.
-If your domain generates one vial of mosquitoes per catch cup, affix the barcode label to each vial to be filled with a unique sample.
-If multiple vials are required to contain a sample from one transect, place the barcode on the Ziploc bag that will contain all vials associated with that sample.
+If your domain generates one (1) vial of mosquitoes per catch cup, affix the barcode label to each vial to be filled with a unique sample.
+If multiple vials are required to contain a sample from one trap, place the barcode on the Ziploc bag that will contain all vials associated with that sample.